Zachhi/FlockingBoids-VS/README.md

 * Allignment defines the way boids allign, as they will steer towards the average heading of the boids around them.
 * Cohesion refers to how the boids group together.
 They will attempt to move to the average center of mass of the boids around them.

 The union of these three simple rules gives you incredible flocking behavior.
 The three rules are each multiplied by a certain coefficient, and changing these coefficients will signifigantly change their behavior.
-This allows for different flocking patterns.

-More complex behavior can be added, such as obstacle advoidance.
-This can be seen in this simulation with repulsions and predators.
-Repulsions are stand-still obstacles the boids will avoid.
-Predators are the most entertaining part of this simulation.
-They will chase the boids and the boids will flee, and each type of a boid has a different method of fleeing.
+**This is the very simple, very base idea that doesn't do the simulation justice.
+Scroll down to the demo section and watch the youtube video in order to see the simulation in all its glory and detail**

 Animations were drawn myself, The "Clair De Lune" and "Comptine d'un autre été - Amélie" music tracks were performed myself.